 Short and Sweet Summary: When you’re grieving, doing even mundane things takes extra effort.
 But what about the not-so-mundane things?
 The things you can’t necessarily check off on a to-do list?
-Because managing grief requires stamina and internal fortitude, don’t sabotage your efforts by forgetting to do these 7 important things.
+Because managing grief and loss requires stamina and internal fortitude, don’t sabotage your efforts by forgetting to do these 7 important things.

 Is grief manageable?

 I mean, can one really manage something that causes so much heartache and confusion?

 If you’re like most, myself included, you’d rather shake off the grief, not try to accommodate it.
 It sucks and it’s uncomfortable.